 Once you’re done and feel that all of it is out on paper, read it out loud.
 You may find this strange, but quite literally hearing these words out loud removes their power, and instead there will be a voice inside your head that tells you it’s all rubbish.

 Only by tackling our fears head-on can we move on from them and enjoy the challenge of the task.”

-Sarah Vaynerman, CEO of Work From Om®, a NYC-based company that has been bringing meditation, yoga and mindfulnesses programming to workplaces since 2014 — gave us some great tips for just about anyone trying to get more productive in 2019.
+Sarah Vaynerman, CEO of Work From Om®, a NYC-based company that has been bringing meditation, yoga and mindfulnesses programming to workplaces since 2014 — gave us some great tips for just about anyone trying to get productive.